jcroskery/rpsonline-frontend/README.md

-# games.olmmcc.tk
+# rpsonline-frontend
 ## Overview
-This is the frontend for games.olmmcc.tk, a service that allows you to play Rock, Paper, Scissors online with other people.
+This is the frontend for rpsonline, a service that allows you to play Rock, Paper, Scissors online with other people.
 ## Installation
-Navigate to [games.olmmcc.tk](https://games.olmmcc.tk) to play.
+Navigate to [fallingleafsoftware.com/rpsonline](https://fallingleafsoftware.com/rpsonline) to play.
 To run this on your own server, clone this repository, install a webserver (e.g. ngnix) and set the "http" directory as your web server root directory.
-Please note that you will need to run the backend (api.games.olmmcc.tk) as well.
+Please note that you will need to run the backend, [rpsonline-backend](https://github.com/jcroskery/rpsonline-backend), as well.
 ## License
 Licensed under either of